Magnet fitted kitchens review

 magnet fitted kitchen

-Magnet has been in the kitchens business for well over a hundred years, and all its high-quality cabinets are produced in the UK.
-The brand has an excellent track record with fitted kitchens and extremely favourable reviews on sites like TrustPilot and Google.
+Magnet has been in the fitted kitchens business for well over a hundred years, producing all its cabinetry in the UK.

 Our recommended fitted kitchen suppliers